 And it’s so fucking unconscious, the ways we try to create ourselves.
 I see it everywhere – especially religion.
 I was religious, once.
 I’m not sure how, exactly… indoctrinated, I guess.
 I let go of religion and found God, or Source, or Oneness… call it Shazza, if you want.

-I now know that blindly following external rules and hoping I can wear then like a suit of clothes to save me from ‘Hell’, is just denial of myself.
+I now know that blindly following external rules and hoping I can wear them like a suit of clothes to save me from ‘Hell’, is just denial of myself.
 I’m a piece of God, a creator, and heaven and hell is as I create it, right here.
 I also know that I am not inadequate and I don’t need anyone to prove that to me, it just ‘is’.

 But sometimes I forget.
 This is when I shift from the MOSTLYs into the RARELYs.